ATECoder/dn.vi.ivi/docs/ttm/TTM Firmware API Guide.md

 The TTM firmware is based on the Test Script Processing (TSP) firmware incorporated in the [Keithley] 2600 instruments.
 TSP is based on the [Lua] programming language.

 The TTM firmware consists of a main [isr_ttm] script, a support [isr_support] script and a startup [isr_ttm_boot] script.
-These scripts are loaded and saved in the instrument using a loader program, which is part of the TTM Framework described in the [TTM Framework Guide].
+These scripts are embedded in the instrument using a loader program, which is part of the TTM Framework described in the [TTM Framework Guide].

 <a name="isr_support"></a>
 ## ISR Support